NAVY LAUNCHES 1ST MULTI-ROLE COMBAT VESSEL

 Onboard cranes take on the work of loading and unloading supplies, weapons and equipment, while cargo elevators at the mission bays move containers efficiently.

-The MRCVs will take on the names of their predecessor the MCVs, namely Victory, Valour, Vigilance, Valiant, Vigour and Vengence.
+The MRCVs will take on the names of their MCV predecessors, namely Victory, Valour, Vigilance, Valiant, Vigour and Vengeance.

 Paying homage to its predecessors

-The MRCVs retain not only the class name but also the ship names and pennant numbers of the Victory-class Multi-purpose Corvettes (MCVs) that were first launched in 1988.
+The MRCVs retain not only the class name but also the ship names and pennant numbers of the Victory-class Missile Corvettes (MCVs) that were first launched in 1988.

-The MCV was the first of the RSN’s fleet to have anti-submarines capabilities, representing a giant leap in the Navy’s expansion of capabilities.
+The MCV was the first of the RSN’s fleet to have anti-submarine capabilities, representing a giant leap in the Navy’s expansion of capabilities.

-The Commanding Officer (Designate) for the MRCV Victory, LTC Karl Su is looking forward to mastering the new systems and processes that comes with being the pioneer crew for a new vessel.
+The Commanding Officer (Designate) for Victory, LTC Karl Su is looking forward to mastering the new systems and processes, a challenge that come with being the pioneer crew for a new vessel

-In addition to being a high-end combatant with its plethora of weapon systems – that includes a STRALES 76mm Guided Gun and surface-to-air missile systems, the MRCV will also serve as a mothership for unmanned capabilities.
+In addition to being a high-end combatant with its plethora of weapon systems – which includes a STRALES 76mm Guided Gun and surface-to-air missile systems – the MRCV will also serve as a mothership for unmanned capabilities.

-Unmanned Surface Vehicles (USVs), Unmanned Aerial Vehicles (UAVs), and Autonomous Underwater Vehicles (AUV) can be deployed straight from the MRCV, expanding the surveillance and operational reach of the ship in air, underwater, and on the surface.
+Unmanned Surface Vehicles, Unmanned Aerial Vehicles, and Autonomous Underwater Vehicles can be deployed straight from the MRCV, expanding the surveillance and operational reach of the ship in air, underwater, and on the surface.

-With a top speed of 22 knots and an operational range exceeding 7000 nautical miles, the MRCV will enable the RSN to be more efficient in the deployment of its assets, as one ship, with its fleet of unmanned technologies, can execute missions which would require multiple warships today.
+With a top speed of 22 knots and an operational range exceeding 7,000 nautical miles, the MRCV can execute missions which would require multiple warships.
+This enables the RSN to be more efficient in the deployment of its assets.

 “What’s game changing is that the design combines the firepower of a destroyer with the carriage capacity of an unmanned carrier.
-There's really no vessel like this around the world,” said LTC Karl Su, Commanding Officer (Designate) of MRCV Victory.
+There's really no vessel like this around the world,” said Lieutenant Colonel (LTC) Karl Su, Commanding Officer (Designate) of Victory.

 Jointly developed by the Defence Science and Technology Agency (DSTA), DSO, ST Engineering and international partners, the ship reflects the close partnership between the RSN and the Defence Technology Community.